Hawk Identification – Everything you’d need to know

 Can a Hawk carry away my dog?

-No, most Hawks do not possess the strength to lift dogs weighing over two pounds.
+No, most hawks do not possess the strength to lift dogs weighing over two pounds.
 Their primary prey consists of small mammals such as mice and squirrels.

 How do you differentiate between a Hawk and a Falcon?

-Hawks typically have rounded wings, whereas Falcons have pointed ones.
-Additionally, Falcons have fringed feathers along the edges of their wings, which Hawks lack.
+Hawks typically have rounded wings, whereas falcons have pointed ones.
+Additionally, falcons have fringed feathers along the edges of their wings, which hawks lack.

 Is it beneficial to have a Hawk in your backyard?